ANNUAL PEACE FESTIVAL

 The 9th Annual Festival of Peace and 3rd Annual Walk-A-Mile for Peace began with the 3rd Annual Walk-A-Mile for Peace.
 2013’s theme was Healing That Which Cannot Be Healed and speakers included Tulku Sang-ngag Rinpoche, Lama Tsomo, Julie Cajune, Terry Tanner, Bonnie Tarsus, Shakti Johnson, and Stephen Small Salmon.
 Live music performances included Drum Brothers, Joan Zen, Naked Soul, Tara J. King, Ani Tsering Wangmo and Tsering Lodoe.

-Click the links below to view the 2013 Peace Festival as filmed by Ron Scholl and MCAT:
+Click the links below to view the 2014’s 10th Annual Peace Festival as filmed by Ron Scholl and MCAT: